-Mining sector growth promoting infrastructure development initiatives of the Office of Northern Australia, Federal infrastructure funding projections, the global opportunities offered by China’s One Belt, One Road trade route planning will be up for discussion.
+Mining sector growth promoting infrastructure development initiatives of the Office of Northern Australia, Federal infrastructure funding projections, the global opportunities offered by China’s Belt and Road trade route planning will be up for discussion.

 Critical transport and bulk handling developments such as advances in overland conveying, avoiding loss of commodity across the transport supply chain and fuel consumption reduction will feature on the agenda.